How To Write Work Experience In Resume (Samples & Tips)

 Different positions give you different types of credibility with employers.
 Since seniority is valuable and shows a higher level of responsibility, mentioning that you have worked in senior positions can increase your chances of getting an interview.

-Previous work experience as a manager significantly improves your chances of getting hired when applying for an office manager position.
+Previous experience as a manager significantly improves your chances of getting hired when applying for an office manager’s position.

 Three Ways to Format

 In some situations, job applicants may have career gaps or insufficient relevant work experience.
-It would be best if you do not hide the lack of relevant experience or career gaps in your resume since hiring managers and potential employers will probably notice if you tried to.
+It would be best if you did not hide the lack of relevant experience or career gaps in your resume, since hiring managers and potential employers will probably notice if you try to.
 Similarly, many people have held consistent jobs and have a steady job history.

 Since both scenarios are entirely different, it would be efficient to use the same resume format for both situations.